Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 deprecate! date: "YYYY-MM-DD", because: :reason
 ```

-The `date` parameter should be set to the date that the project or version became (or will become) deprecated.
-If there is no clear date but the formula needs to be deprecated, use today's date.
+The `date` parameter should be set to the date that the deprecation period should begin, which is usually today's date.
 If the `date` parameter is set to a date in the future, the formula will not become deprecated until that date.
 This can be useful if the upstream developers have indicated a date when the project or version will stop being supported.
 Do not backdate the `date` parameter as it causes confusion for users and maintainers.

 The `because` parameter can be a preset reason (using a symbol) or a custom reason.
 See the [Deprecate and Disable Reasons](#deprecate-and-disable-reasons) section below for more details about the `because` parameter.